OAGi/Score/docs/user_guide/index.rst

 To find a Module Set Release:

-1. On the “Module” menu at the top, click the “View/Edit Module Set Release” menu item.
+1. On the "Module" menu at the top, click the "View/Edit Module Set Release" menu item.

-2. The “Module Set Release” page is open listing all Module Set Release.
+2. The "Module Set Release" page is open listing all Module Set Release.

 3. Use the `Search Filters <#how-to-use-search-filters>`__ at the top of the page to search for the desired Module Set Release.